7 Best Walking Shoes in 2024

 But when your feet start craving more comfort and support in your daily walks, it’s time to consider a dedicated walking shoe.

-We have tested over 80 pairs of walking shoes to help you find the best one.
+We have walked in the walking shoes, cut them in half, ripped them apart, and used many lab instruments to test, measure, and assess 20+ parameters, and all this to help you find the best one.
 Understanding that people may expect different things from their walking shoes, we have selected top picks in different categories.

 How we test walking shoes